International Dual Master of Engineering in

 1. Middle East and North African (MENA) region residency required

-2. Bachelor’s degree from an accredited University in engineering or a closely science-related field
+2. Bachelor’s degree from an accredited University in engineering or a closely related field

 3. An undergraduate GPA of 3.0 or higher (individuals not meeting this requirement but who have a strong professional background and references may be admitted)